Pomax/BezierInfo-2/components/sections/arclength/content.en-GB.md

   }
 \]

 In plain text: an integral function can always be treated as the sum of an (infinite) number of (infinitely thin) rectangular strips sitting "under" the function's plotted graph.
-To illustrate this idea, the following graph shows the integral for a sinoid function.
+To illustrate this idea, the following graph shows the integral for a sinusoid function.
 The more strips we use (and of course the more we use, the thinner they get) the closer we get to the true area under the curve, and thus the better the approximation:

 <div className="figure">
   <Graphic inline={true} static={true} title="A function's approximated integral" setup={this.setup} draw={this.drawCoarseIntegral}/>